DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 The computation of the filters is left as an exercise.
 Some experimentation will be needed for regularizing the various ill-conditionned matrices.

+If we were to design a sensor for monitoring industrial machinery sounds in a noisy environment, then a multi-microphone sensor, i.e., a microphone array, would make absolute sense.

+Here, we are going to transform the TAMAGO microphone array into a diagnostic sensor, employing proper beamforming filters and a noise reduction strategy.

+#### Beamforming

+Beamforming is a noise reduction technique based on spatial filtering.
+Essentially, multiple microphones capture acoustic waves, and their outputs are combined to increase the gain in a specific direction.
+Beamforming can be combined with classic noise reduction techniques, as we will see in the next section.

+The 68 mm diameter microphone array, though small, with its eight microphones, represents an overkill, leading to oversampling of acoustic waves at low frequencies, which creates the following issues:

+- With too many microphones, optimal MVDR beamforming filters can achieve very high gains for maximum directivity, typically +50 or +60 dB.
+This significantly degrades the White Noise Gain (WNG), making their practical implementation problematic.
+- Minor mismatches in magnitude and phase among the microphones can further degrade the beamformer's performance significantly.

+Therefore, when implementing the MVDR beamforming with the TAMAGO microphone array, we will introduce substantial regularization at low frequencies, which will compromise the Directivity Index at these frequencies.

+#### Computing Optimal MVDR Beamforming Filters

+The 8-microphone array is embedded within a rigid egg shape.
+It cannot be treated as a free-field array, except at low frequencies where the acoustic wavelength is very large compared to the size of the egg.
+We will assume that the TAMAGO egg is a hard prolate spheroid and will use analytical or semi-analytical models to characterize the acoustic field diffracted by the "egg".
+This will be explored in PART II.
+Once the simulation is complete, we will develop a new MIMII denoised valve dataset.

+We compute two sets of filters:

+- Main beam: optimal MVDR beamforming filters for the main beam and channel, assuming an isotropic noise field.
+These are filters WfH in the block diagram in the next section.
+- "Noise channel": filters for a non-adaptive generalized sidelobe canceller (GSC) or multi-channel Wiener for the secondary, "orthogonal" channel.
+These are filters WvHB in the block diagram.

+The code for generating these two sets of filters is confidential.
+Theoretical aspects for computing the filters are presented in Ward [citation], Chapter II: "Superdirective Microphone Arrays".
+The computation of the filters is left as an exercise.
+Some experimentation will be necessary for regularizing the various ill-conditioned matrices.

 <i>R=0.068/2</i>  % Radius of the circular array in meter (m) <br>
 % Circular array geometry <br>
 - <i> RP(1,:)= [R                   0                        0.00]